Murten Panorama Digital Twin Scanning Project - "the making of"

 June 2024

 The following documents my involvement in the creation of the digital twin to the Murten panorama, namely, managing the scanning process and delivering the final stitched image.
-With a project of this scale, mine is just one contribution, the others include the staff and students at the eM+ laboratories [1] where the project was conceived and managed, the engineers who designed and built the motorised rig [10], and the historians and conservators on the project.
+With a project of this scale, mine is just one contribution, the others include the staff and students at the eM+ laboratories [1] where the project was conceived and managed, Phase One, the engineers who designed and built the motorised rig [10], and the historians and conservators on the project.
+[See achowledgements]

 The painting measures about 10 m high and 100 m long, and exists in three parts, each on a separate roll.
 The project aimed at scanning it at 1000 DPI (dots per inch) or in metric units, 40 pixels per mm, the approximate width of a human hair.
 The resulting image, combined, is therefore calculated to be around 400,000 pixels high and 4 million pixels long.
 It is expected to be the highest resolution digital scan of an artwork.
 In 2004 a modest resolution (0.5 pixels per mm) digital version was created by Cuno Vollenweider by digitising and manually merging/blending together the photographs taken during the 2001 restoration.